 - In January and February 2014, several foreigners were kidnapped in separate incidents in the Yemeni capital Sana’a.

-- On 20 January 2014, a South Korean official was kidnapped in Tripoli, Libya.
+- In January 2014, a South Korean official was kidnapped in Tripoli, Libya.

-- On 17 January 2014, two Italian nationals were kidnapped near Derna, Libya.
+- In January 2014, two Italian nationals were kidnapped near Derna, Libya.

-- On 15 November 2013, two Taiwanese tourists were attacked in their hotel on an island off the coast of eastern Sabah, Malaysia.
+- In November 2013, two Taiwanese tourists were attacked in their hotel on an island off the coast of eastern Sabah, Malaysia.
 One tourist was murdered and another was kidnapped.

-- On 2 November 2013, two French journalists were kidnapped in northern Mali and later found murdered.
+- In November 2013, two French journalists were kidnapped in northern Mali and later found murdered.

 - In September and October 2013, a foreigner working with the UN and a foreign journalist were kidnapped in Sana’a, Yemen.